scssyworks/argon-storage/README.md

 "Reset" allows you to change expiry ,path and domain of existing cookie.

 # Summing up
 Common storage provides with a robust and cross browser way to manage HTML5 storage.
-However, it doese not overcome certain limitations like storage size and availability (yet).
-If HTML5 storage is unavailable, there is a fallback of cookie storage, but we all know that cookie storage is limited in terms of size.
+However, it doesn't not overcome certain limitations like storage size and availability.
+If HTML5 storage is not available, there is a fallback of cookie storage, but we know that cookie storage is limited in terms of size.

-To overcome size limitation we are working on a version 4 which introduces lossless data compression.
+To overcome size limitation we are working on a version 4 which introduces lossless compression.
 To checkout the progress you can switch to feature/v4 branch.